-3. Ordinary Resolutions 3 and 4: Payment of Directors' fee and benefits made payable to the Directors
+3. Resolutions 4 and 5: Payment of Directors' fee and benefits made payable to the Directors

 Clause 93 of the Company's Constitution provides that any fees and benefits payable to Directors shall be subject to annual shareholders' approval at a General Meeting.
-Pursuant thereto, shareholders' approval is sought for the payment of fees and benefits payable to Directors, in separate resolutions as follows:-
+Pursuant thereto, shareholders' approval is sought for the payment of fees to Directors (Resolution 4) and benefits payable to Directors (Resolution 5).